azzan-amin-97/FastAPI_Async_Celery/README.md

-# async-flask-celery-flower
+# Flask Asynchronous Task with Celery and Flower
-Flask Asynchronous Task with Celery and Monitor with Flower
+Implementation of celery background task using Python Flask Framework and monitor the tasks using Flower